nikydix/nikydixcom-7810d/about.md

 Gardens that help people flourish in life are not new!
 [Frances Hodgson Burnett](https://en.wikipedia.org/wiki/The_Secret_Garden) wrote about a secret garden back that improved the health of a little boy back in 1911!

-This Garden is not a secret Garden though, it's a Digital Garden! - A public place, where all are welcome!
+Our Garden is not a secret Garden though, it's a Digital Garden! - A public place, where all are welcome!
 Though like Frances Hodgson Burnett's Garden, I hope it breathes life into all who visit :)

 I was inspired by [Maggie Appleton](https://maggieappleton.com/garden-history) who herself was inspired by some other really clever people!